Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Observing the Astrophysical Gravitational Wave Background

+which encodes the relative (and delayed) responses of the Earth and pulsar in the presence of a gravitational wave.
 It is common in PTA analyses to decompose the timing residual on a discrete, \textit{two-sided} Fourier basis with sampling frequencies $f_i=i/T$, where $T$ is the total observation time:

 where the summation is usually truncated at some frequency between the largest GWB-dominated frequency and the inverse of the observational cadence.
-Then, for our population model, the Fourier coefficient for the $i$-th frequency mode is

-where we have introduced the window function, $w_j^\pm\equiv w(f_i\pm f_j)$.
+Then, for our population model, the Fourier coefficient for the $i$-th frequency mode is \begin{widetext} \end{widetext} where we have introduced the window function, $w_j^\pm\equiv w(f_i\pm f_j)$.
 For an observation carried out for a finite time $T$, the window function takes the form $w_j^\pm={\rm sinc}[\pi(f_i\pm f_j)T]$.
 However, in a realistic PTA observation, the window function will be modified by the marginalization over the timing model parameters.
 In this work, we will derive analytical results without specifying the form of the window function, but only assuming that they are real functions.
+However, to simplify our equations, we will consider $w_j^+$ as the ``complex conjugate'' of $w_j^-$.
 Therefore, our final results can be applied to different forms of the window function.

 In PTA analyses, the Fourier coefficients of the timing residuals are typically assumed to be a Gaussian-distributed complex random variable, reflecting the idea that the GWB itself is Gaussian.
 In the next sections, we will find expressions for the higher moments of $\tilde{a}^p_i$ to test this Gaussian assumption.